Scotland On Screen

 Glen Nevis

-Located at the foot of the mighty Ben Nevis, the UK's highest mountain, find Glen Nevis, one of the most beautiful glens in Scotland.
-Here, find soaring peaks, gushing waterfalls and complete tranquillity.
-It's one of the most popular filming destinations for big hitters including, Braveheart, Highlander, Rob Roy and the first two Harry Potter movies.
+Located at the foot of Ben Nevis, the UK's highest mountain, discover Glen Nevis–one of the most stirring glens in Scotland.
+Home to impressive mountains, gushing waterfalls, winding mountain paths and utter tranquillity, this is one of the most popular filming destinations in the country.
+Close your eyes here and find yourself on the set of Braveheart, Highlander, Rob Roy and Harry Potter's first two years of school.

 Nearby hotels include: